dokku/dokku-letsencrypt/README.md

 # dokku-letsencrypt

 dokku-letsencrypt is a plugin for [dokku][dokku] that gives the ability to automatically retrieve and install TLS certificates from [letsencrypt.org](https://letsencrypt.org).
-Contrary to other methods, no temporary disabling of the webserver is required during the ACME challenge procedure!
+Contrary to other methods, no temporary disabling of the webserver is required during the ACME challenge procedure (see the 'Design' section for how this is done)!

 **Note:** `dokku-letsencrypt` will not autorenew the certificates (but you can run the included certificate renewal procedure in a cronjob).